galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 ## Parallel coordinates plot

-We will visialize the tabular output of hyperparameter search tool from previous step using **Parallel Coordinates Plot of tabular data**.
+We will visualize the tabular output of hyperparameter search tool from the previous step using **Parallel Coordinates Plot of tabular data**.

 > ### {% icon hands_on %} Hands-on: Parallel coordinates plot
 >
 > 1. **Parallel Coordinates Plot** {% icon tool %} with the following parameters:
+>    - *"Select data file:"*: Tabular output of hyperparameter search tool
 >    - *"Select the columns for dimensions:"*: `c[5, 6, 7, 14]`
 >    - *"Select a column containing the values for coloring:"*: `c14`
 >
 >    > ### {% icon comment %} Comment
 >    >
->    > The output plot has the following legend: the colour-coding is based on the mean_test_score column.
-You can follow the 'line' leading to the score along every column with parameters' settings.
+>    > The output plot has the following legend: the colour-coding is based on the `mean_test_score` column.
+You can follow the line leading to the score along every column with parameters' settings.
+>
 >
 >    ![data](images/plotting_output.png "The vizualization of the hyperparameter optimization tool output.")
 >